freddiehaddad/assembly/README.md

 However, one observation reveals a minor optimization saving us the step of executing the `add` instruction.

-Notice that the next instruction
+Notice how the instruction

 ```Assembly
 movq     %rbp, %rsp
 ```

-actually automatically collapses the stack frame by setting it to the same value as the `rbp`.
-That step alone eliminates the need to perform any arithmetic with the `rsp` register directly.
+automatically collapses the stack frame by setting the `rsp` register to the same value as `rbp`.
+The `add` happened implicitly as a result of the `movq` instruction.

 The `pop` instruction is doing two things that must be noted: